omermikhailk/omermikhailk/README.md

 **How old am I and who am I?**

-🧍 I'm a 20 year old aspiring developer.
+🧍 I'm an aspiring, 20 year old developer.

 **What do I want to study?**